What’s the Buzz

 Cognitive side effects such as confusion, difficulty concentrating, or memory problems

-More serious side effects of Prozac are listed below.
-Seek emergency medical care if you develop:
+In rare cases, more serious side effects of Prozac and Zoloft can occur.
+Seek emergency medical care if you experience the following:

 -